November 19, 2024

 left-handed Sports statistics

-In this section you get a few statistics for left handed people who are interested in sports.
+Here, you get a few statistics for left handed people who are interested in sports.

 • A 1996 study by Michel Raymond et al. found that about 32% of left-handers are in interactive sports, compared to 11% in non-interactive sports.
 While there is a perception that left-handers are over-represented in golf, there is no clear advantage for left-handed play in golf.
 [25]